threefoldfoundation/info_threefold_pub/wiki/communication/launch_announcements/threefold_grid_2_0.md

 _Tonight, we are proud to launch the second generation of the ThreeFold_Grid, along with the ThreeFold_Grid Software Development Kit (the tool that gives anyone access to the Grid), and the ThreeFold Peer-to-Peer Cloud._

-_It is a significant moment in our journey towards rolling out a new internet that adheres to the mission and values of the ThreeFold Foundation – an internet founded on equality, autonomy, and sustainability – and we thank our community for helping to get us to where we are today._
+_It is a significant moment in our journey towards rolling out a new internet that adheres to the mission and values of the ThreeFold Dubai – an internet founded on equality, autonomy, and sustainability – and we thank our community for helping to get us to where we are today._

 _Tonight is the beginning of a rolling launch of announcements over the coming weeks and months regarding the ThreeFold_Grid, many launching projects, use cases, new farmers, and of course the ThreeFold_Token (TFT)._